[[updated Oct. 14, 2016]]

 Now that you’ve decided when to say thanks you need to think about how to do it.
 There are an array of tools that can help you, we’ll look at some shortly.
 If you want to ensure the recipient feels valued you need to tread carefully.

-It’s always nice to get a thank you but when they are lumped into an automated tweet with other users they loose their impact.
+It’s always nice to get a thank you but when they are lumped into an automated tweet with other users they lose their impact.

 George Huss has nailed it.
 He thanks each follower individually with a personalised image.
 I was delighted when I received mine.